 Though it’s unlikely, your air conditioner might also have a refrigerant leak.
 Since the AC needs a sufficient amount of refrigerant to maintain internal pressure and cooling ability, any leaks can cause the system and the compressor to turn on and off to maintain pressure.
 Again, you’ll definitely need to call a technician in, since a specific license is needed to handle refrigerants.

 Though many causes and solutions may need reinstallation or a professional’s help, the main cause of your AC short cycling can be far simpler than expected.
 First, try to troubleshoot the issue yourself with some of the above fixes before checking again.
-If it doesn’t solve the problem, call Clover Services for quick and reliable help.
+If it doesn’t solve the problem, call Clover Contracting for quick and reliable help.